Table of Contents

 More Mashed Potato Recipes

 For a slightly different take on mashed potatoes, try our recipe for Rustic Mashed Potatoes.
-They’re made with Yukon Golds too, smashed together with butter and cream, and flavored with shallots and fresh herbs.
+They’re made with Yukon Golds, as well, smashed together with butter and cream, and flavored with shallots and fresh herbs.
 We also have a recipe for Colcannon, our version of an Irish classic made with sautéed onions and chopped kale.

 Ingredients